bloomen/transwarp/README.md

     virtual ~functor() = default;

 protected:
-    // The associated task (only to be called when the task is running) const tw::itask& transwarp_task() const noexcept;
+    // The associated task (only to be called after the task was constructed) const tw::itask& transwarp_task() const noexcept;

-    // The associated task (only to be called when the task is running) tw::itask& transwarp_task() noexcept;
+    // The associated task (only to be called after the task was constructed) tw::itask& transwarp_task() noexcept;

     // If the associated task is canceled then this will throw transwarp::task_canceled
-    // which will stop the task while it's running (only to be called when the task is running) void transwarp_cancel_point() const;
+    // which will stop the task while it's running (only to be called after the task was constructed) void transwarp_cancel_point() const;

 private: